evkx/evkx.github.io/content/models/rivian/r1/R1S_Performance_Dual-Motor_AWD_MP/_index.md

 ## Performance

-The Rivian R1S Performance Dual-Motor AWD MP has a maximum power of 489KW (665hp).
-The total torque is 1123nm.
+The Rivian R1S Performance Dual-Motor AWD MP has a maximum power of 489 KW (665 hp/656 bhp).
+The total torque is 1123 nm (829 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,6 seconds.
 The top speed is 201 km/h.

 ## Battery, range, and charging